Create a Cluster ¶

 Reset the locally checked-out

-branch to the latest canonical version on GitHub, getting rid of the version with patched ingresses projected earlier:git fetch --all git reset --hard origin/releases/k8s-manifests
+releases/k8s-manifestsbranch to the latest canonical version on GitHub, getting rid of the version with patched ingresses projected earlier:git fetch --all git reset --hard origin/releases/k8s-manifests -

 Re-apply all ingress manifests: